aspose-slides/Aspose.Slides-Reference-Tutorials/content/english/net/slide-comments-manipulation/modern-comments/_index.md

 ### 5. Can I try Aspose.Slides for .NET before purchasing it?

 Certainly!
-You can access a free trial version of Aspose.Slides for .NET from the official [free trial link](https://releases.aspose.com/).
+You can access a free trial version of Aspose.Slides for .NET from the [free trial link](https://releases.aspose.com/).